In which the Carlyle Club makes a French connection.

 Le Blanc and I are into our 500th kilometer on the river when he turns my view of modern African history on its head.
 “We should just give it all back to the whites,” the riverboat captain says.
 “Even if you go 1,000 kilometers down this river, you won’t see a single sign of development.
 When the whites left, we didn’t just stay where we were.
 We went backwards.”

-Le Blanc earns his keep sailing the tributaries of the Congo River. … “The river is the artery of Congo’s economy,” he says.
-“When the Belgians and the Portuguese were here, there were farms and plantations — cashews, peanuts, rubber, palm oil.
+Le Blanc earns his keep sailing the tributaries of the Congo River.
+He’s 40 years old, and his real name is Malu-Ebonga Charles—he got his nickname, and his green eyes and dark honey skin, from a German grandfather who married a Congolese woman in what was then the Belgian Congo.
+If his unconventional genealogy gave him a unique view of the Congo’s colonial past, it is his job on the river, piloting three dugouts lashed together with twine and mounted with outboards, that has informed his opinion of the Democratic Republic of Congo’s present.
+“The river is the artery of Congo’s economy,” he says.
+“When the Belgians and the Portuguese were here, there were farms and plantations—cashews, peanuts, rubber, palm oil.
 There was industry and factories employing 3,000 people, 5,000 people.
 But since independence, no Congolese has succeeded.
-The plantations are abandoned.” …
+The plantations are abandoned.”
+Using a French expression literally translated as “on the ground,” he adds: “Everything is par terre.”

-It’s true that our journey through 643 kilometers of rainforest… has been an exploration of decline. … The palms now grow wild and untended on the riverbanks and in the villages we pass, the people dress in rags, hawk smoked blackfish and bushmeat, and besiege us with requests for salt or soap.
+It’s true that our journey through 643 kilometers of rainforest to where the Maringa River joins the Congo at Mbandaka, has been an exploration of decline.
+An abandoned tugboat here; there, a beached paddle steamer stripped of its metal sides to a rusted skeleton; several abandoned palm oil factories, their roofs caved in, their walls disappearing into the engulfing forest, their giant storage tanks empty and rusted out.
+The palms now grow wild and untended on the riverbanks and in the villages we pass, the people dress in rags, hawk smoked blackfish and bushmeat, and besiege us with requests for salt or soap.
 There are no schools here, no clinics, no electricity, no roads.
-It can take a year for basic necessities ordered from the capital… to make it here — if they make it at all. …
+It can take a year for basic necessities ordered from the capital, Kinshasa, nearly 2,000 kilometers downstream, to make it here—if they make it at all.
+At one point we pass a cargo barge that has taken three months to travel the same distance we will cover in two days.
+We stop in the hope of buying some gasoline, but all we get from the vessel are rats.

-Le Blanc isn’t much concerned with that history; he lives in the present, in a country where education is a luxury and death is everywhere. … “On this river, all that you see — the buildings, the boats — only whites did that.
+Le Blanc isn’t much concerned with that history; he lives in the present, in a country where education is a luxury and death is everywhere.
+Around 45,000 people die each month in the DRC as a result of the social collapse brought on by civil war, according to a study released in January by the International Rescue Committee.
+It estimated the total loss of life between 1998 and April 2007 at 5.4 million.
+For many Congolese like Le Blanc, the difficulties of today blot out the cruelties of the past.
+“On this river, all that you see—the buildings, the boats—only whites did that.
 After the whites left, the Congolese did not work.
 We did not know how to.
 For the past 50 years, we’ve just declined.”
 He pauses.
 “They took this country by force,” he says, with more than a touch of admiration.
 “If they came back, this time we’d give them the country for free.”

-I’m sure Le Blanc was relieved to learn, from a foreign journalist, that all his problems are caused by vague colonial “cruelties of the past,” and not at all by foreign journalists and other respected members of the international community stirring up trouble in the colonies.
-Here, a new slogan for Third Worldism: Blame Colonialism™: It’s Very Nearly As Good As Living in a Functioning Society with Schools, Hospitals, Roads and Electricity!
+And so on and so forth.
+But I’m sure Le Blanc was relieved to learn, from a foreign journalist, that all his problems are caused by the poorly researched pre-colonial “cruelties of the past,” and not at all by foreign journalists, and other respected members of the international community, stirring up trouble in the colonies.
+Blame white people: because that’s almost as good as living in a functioning society with schools, hospitals, roads, and electricity!

 Maurice Gomberg’s mind-boggling New World Moral Order (1942)